Austin Riley Preview, Player Props: Braves vs. Nationals

 Austin Riley At The Plate

-- Among qualifying batters in MLB action, his batting average ranks 20th, his on-base percentage ranks 42nd, and he is 13th in the league in slugging.
+- Among the qualifying hitters, he ranks 19th in batting average, while his on-base percentage ranks 43rd and he is 13th in slugging.

-- Riley has picked up a hit in 70.1% of his 157 games this season, with multiple hits in 35.0% of those games.
+- Riley has reached base via a hit in 111 games this season (of 158 played), and had multiple hits in 56 of those games.

-- Riley has had an RBI in 60 games this season (38.2%), including 24 multi-RBI outings (15.3%).
+- Riley has driven in a run in 61 games this season (38.6%), including 24 games with more than one RBI (15.2%).
 He has also driven in three or more of his team's runs in nine contests.

+- In 84 of 158 games this season, he has scored, and 27 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.